 Historical information

 In 1966, between the closure of the old Warrnambool Museum and Art Gallery and the distribution of the painting to Flagstaff Hill, this painting was repaired by David Heysen, son of the German-born artist Hans Heysen OBE.
-David was born in Hahndorf (called Ambleside for a short period of time), South Australia, married Lyly Refshauge from Melbourne, and they raised a family on their property in Kalangadoo, near Penola, in South Australia.
+David was born in Hahndorf (called Ambleside for a short period), South Australia, married Lyly Refshauge from Melbourne, and they raised a family on their property in Kalangadoo, near Penola, in South Australia.

 Significance

-The painting's frame is an example of handmade carving and joinery created in the late 19th century.
 The artist has depicted the image of a historical sail-and-steam ship of the type in which cargo was traded across the world, including to and from Australia.
+It is a transitional time between sail and steam, helping to interpret the evolution of power used to move ships.
 Vessels such as this also brought migrants to Australia.

 Physical description

-Painting, oil on board, in hand carved wooden frame with floral and geometric pattern, inner border painted gold.
-Image of a two-masted sail and steam ship, sails raised, black funnel emitting smoke.
-Hull is black with white horizontal stripe and white trim around sides of deck.
+The painting is mounted in a hand-carved wooden frame with a floral and geometric pattern, and the inner border is painted gold.
+It depicts a two-masted sail and steam ship, sails raised, and a black funnel emitting smoke.
+Hull is black with a white horizontal stripe and white trim around the sides of the deck.
 Three lifeboats are visible.
-Bow is ‘clipper shape’ with what appears to be a figurehead.
-A red ensign flag flies at the stern and a blue and red flag is attached to the mainmast.
+The clipper shape bow appears to have a figurehead.
+A red ensign flag flies at the stern, and a blue and red flag is attached to the mainmast.
 The frame has been assembled using Mortice and Tenon joints, one of which is exposed on the back, lower right corner.
-Chandelier chain has been attached for hanging.
+A chandelier chain has been attached for hanging.

 Inscriptions & markings